TDKorn/my-magento/README.md

 "Order Number 000009949 placed on 2022-01-19 21:18:20"
 [<magento.entities.OrderItem object at 0x000002973FD28B50>, <magento.entities.OrderItem object at 0x000002933FD28D59>]
 ```

-The extra methods mean there are many ways to retrieve data for a given entity
+The package is highly interconnected, so there are many ways to access data about the same entity

 ```python
 # Get the order's corresponding invoice
 >>> api.search('invoices').by_order_number("000009949")